Gagan666/Gagan666/README.md

 ### Hi there, I'm Gagan Yadav 😁👋

-I'm a Machine learning enthusiast who always likes to collaborate and build stuff. <br>
+I'm a Backend Developer and a Machine learning enthusiast who always likes to collaborate and build stuff. <br>
 Don't hesistate to reach out to me for collaboration. <br>
 I Know good amount of backend too. <br>

-- 🤖 I’m always learning Machine learning and Deep learning.
+- 🤖 I’m learning Machine learning and Deep learning.
 - 👯 If you have an idea , I would love to collaborate and build.
 - 📫 How to reach me: gaganyadav2002@gmail.com
 <br>